J3ffJessie/discordSummarizer/README.md

   * Cron job sends a weekly server summary every Monday at 10:00 UTC.
   * Adjust cron schedule in `index.js` if needed.

+  * **Coffee Pairing Scheduling**

+    * The coffee pairing job is scheduled via the environment variable `COFFEE_CRON_SCHEDULE` (defaults to `"0 9 * * 1"` - Monday at 9 UTC).
+    * By default the role name used to find participants is `coffee-chat`, configurable with `COFFEE_ROLE_NAME`.
+    * You can configure the cooldown window to prevent users from being re-paired with the same person within a timespan using `COFFEE_PAIRING_COOLDOWN_DAYS` (defaults to `30`).
+    * By default the pairing uses cached role members to avoid expensive fetches/chunking.
+To attempt an explicit member cache refresh when the cache is insufficient, enable `COFFEE_FETCH_MEMBERS=true`.
+If enabled, you can tune `COFFEE_FETCH_TIMEOUT_MS` to control how long the bot waits for the member fetch to complete.
+    ### How cooldown works

+    The bot keeps a per-user pairing history in `coffee_pairs.json`.
+When forming pairs, it will try to avoid pairing two users who were paired within the last `COFFEE_PAIRING_COOLDOWN_DAYS` days.
+If the pool of eligible users is too small and non-repeating pairing is not possible, it will pair anyway and prefer the least-matched partner (i.e., the candidate the user has paired with the fewest times).
+If there is a tie, the olded pairing timestamp is used as a tiebreaker.
+The bot will log a console warning when cooldown rules are violated.
+    * A log of pairings is saved to `coffee_pairs.json`.
+    * You can set `COFFEE_LOG_CHANNEL_ID` to a channel where a summary of pairings will be posted; if not set, the bot will post into `TARGET_CHANNEL_ID`.

 ---